Tirumalai Krishnamacharya: Mysore years

-In 1926, the Maharaja of Mysore, Krishna Raja Wadiyar IV (1884–1940) was in Varanasi to celebrate his mother's 60th birthday and heard about Krishnamacharya's learning and skill as a yoga therapist.
+In 1926, the Maharaja of Mysore, Krishna Raja Wadiyar IV (1884–1940), was in Varanasi to celebrate his mother's 60th birthday and heard about Krishnamacharya's learning and skill as a yoga therapist.
 The Maharaja met Krishnamacharya and was so impressed by the young man's demeanor, authority, and scholarship that he engaged Krishnamacharya to teach him and his family.
 Initially, Krishnamacharya taught yoga at the Mysore Palace.
-He soon became a trusted advisor of the Maharajah, and was given the recognition of Asthana Vidwan — the intelligentsia of the palace.
+He soon became a trusted advisor of the Maharaja, and was given the recognition of Asthana Vidwan — the intelligentsia of the palace.

-During the 1920s, Krishnamacharya held many demonstrations to stimulate popular interest in yoga.
+During the 1920s, Krishnamacharya held numerous demonstrations to stimulate popular interest in yoga.
 These included suspending his pulse, stopping cars with his bare hands, performing difficult asanas, and lifting heavy objects with his teeth.
-The Palace archive records show that the Maharaja was interested in the promotion of yoga and continually sent Krishnamacharya around the country to give lectures and demonstrations.
+Palace archive records show that the Maharaja was interested in the promotion of yoga and continually sent Krishnamacharya around the country to give lectures and demonstrations.

 In 1931, Krishnamacharya was invited to teach at the Sanskrit College in Mysore.
 The Maharaja, who felt that yoga had helped cure his many ailments, asked Krishnamacharya to open a yoga school under his patronage and was subsequently given the wing of a nearby palace, the Jaganmohan Palace, to start the Yogashala, an independent yoga institution, which opened on 11 August 1933.

 Gajasana, hand-drawn illustration in Sritattvanidhi, 19th century Mysore Palace manuscript.
 The scholar Norman Sjoman suggests that Krishnamacharya was influenced by the yoga poses in the manuscript.